kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 7. The node drain controller sets its intent to `Withdrawn` in `.spec.requesters[].intent`.
 8. The eviction request controller notices the change in `.spec.requesters`, but there is still an active descheduling requester, so no action is required.
-9. Actor B sets `.status.interceptors[].completionTime` on the eviction requests of pod p-1, which is ready to be deleted.
+9. Actor B sets `.status.responders[].completionTime` on the eviction requests of pod p-1, which is ready to be deleted.
-10. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptors[0]`.
+10. The eviction request controller designates Actor A as the next responder by updating `.status.targetResponders[1].state` to `Active`.
-11. Actor A deletes the p-1 pod and sets `.status.interceptors[].completionTime`.
+11. Actor A deletes the p-1 pod and sets `.status.responders[].completionTime`.
 12. Once the pod terminates, the eviction request controller sets `Evicted` condition to `True`.
 13. The descheduling controller can delete the EvictionRequest.